2021–22 Taça da Liga: First round

-Twenty-eight teams consisting in all teams from Primeira and Segunda Liga with exception of the top 6 teams in 2020–21 Primeira Liga take part in the first round.
+Twenty-eight teams consisting in all teams from Primeira and Segunda Liga with exception of the top 6 teams in 2020–21 Primeira Liga took part in the first round.
 Twenty-eight teams were paired against each other for fourteen single-legged ties.
 The draw took place on 8 July 2021, and the matches were played on 23 and 26 July 2021.
-Games tied at the end of regular time were decided by a penalty shootout with no extra-time being played.
+Games tied at the end of regular time were decided by a penalty shoot-out, with no extra time being played.
 The first team drawn in each fixture played at home.